 The addOns job has been found to cause problems when updating add-ons which are defined in the current plan.
 This job has been depreciated and no longer does anything.

-From 2.12 you can use the standard ZAP command line
+You can use the standard ZAP command line options with the AF -autorun

 option: